Quebec nationalism: 1534–1774

-Canada was first a French colony.
+Canada was first established as a French colony.
 Jacques Cartier claimed it for France in 1534, and permanent French settlement began in 1608.
 It was part of New France, which constituted all French colonies in North America.
 Up until 1760, Canadien nationalism had developed itself free of all external influences.
 However, during the Seven Years' War, the British invaded New France as part of the French and Indian War, winning a conclusive victory at the Battle of the Plains of Abraham.
 At the Treaty of Paris, France agreed to abandon its claims over New France in return for the island of Guadeloupe.
 From the 1760s onward, Canadien nationalism developed within a British constitutional context.
 Despite intense pressure from outside Parliament, the British government drafted the Quebec Act which guaranteed Canadiens the restoration of French civil law; guaranteed the free practice of the Catholic faith; and returned the territorial extensions that they had enjoyed before the Treaty of Paris.
 In effect, this "enlightened" action by leaders in the British Parliament allowed French Canada to retain its unique characteristics.
 Although detrimental to Britain's relationship with the Thirteen Colonies, this has, in its contemporary assessment, been viewed as an act of appeasement and was largely effective at dissolving Canadien nationalism in the 18th century (especially considering the threat and proximity of American revolutionary ideology) yet it became less effective with the arrival of Loyalists after the revolutions.
 With the Loyalists splitting the province of Quebec into two identities; Upper Canada and Lower Canada, Canadiens were labelled by the Loyalists as French Canadians.